tnebooks/12th-chemistry/content.en/docs/solid-state/_index.md

 ![](sch.png)

-Presence of large number of Schottky defects in a crystal, lowers
+Presence of large number of Schottky defects in a crystal, lowers its density.
+For example, the theoretical density of vanadium monoxide (VO) calculated using the edge length of the unit cell is 6.5 g cm-3, but the actual experimental density is 5.6 g cm-3.
+It indicates that there is approximately 14% Schottky defect in VO crystal.
+Presence of Schottky defect in the crystal provides a simple way by which atoms or ions can move within the crystal lattice.

 #### 6.7.2 Frenkel defect: